 Jesús Ezquerro was educated at the University of Salamanca.
 After 7 years teaching at this University, he joined the Department of Logic and Philosophy of Science at the University of the Basque Country, wehre he is a Professor of philosophy of science.
 His research interests concern the philosophy of psychology/mind, cognitive sciences, action theory and natural language processing.
 He has published a number of papers on these topics.
 He is currently working on a project on modularity, reasoning and social cognition.

 Joana Garmendia (Anoeta, Basque Country) obtained her PhD in Philosophy at the University of the Basque Country, with a dissertation on the pragmatics of irony.
-She has been (2008-2010) a post-doctoral fellow at the Center for the Study of Language and Information's (CSLI) Pragmatics Project (Stanford University).
+She has been (2008-2010) a post-doctoral fellow at the Center for the Study of Language and Information's (CSLI) Pragmatics Project (Stanford University); then (2010-2013) a Juan de la Cierva researcher at the ILCLI; and she is now (2013-present) a lecturer at the Department of Basque Language and Communication of the University of the Basque Country.
 Her main research interests include irony, non-literal speech, fictional discourse, and the semantics and pragmatics of Basque.
-Her recent publications have been devoted to those very fields: "Irony is Critical", Pragmatics and Cognition (2010); "She is (not) a fine friend.
-"Saying" and Criticism in irony", Intercultural Pragmatics (2011).
+Her publications have been devoted to those very fields: "Irony is Critical", Pragmatics and Cognition (2010); "She is (not) a fine friend.
+"Saying" and Criticism in irony", Intercultural Pragmatics (2011); "A (neo)Gricean account of irony: An answer to Relevance Theory", International Review of Pragmatics; "The Clash: humor and critical attitude in verbal irony", International Journal of Humor Studies.
 She has been the assistant secretary of GOGOA — the ILCLI journal, which is devoted to the study of language, knowledge, communication, and action — from 2002 to 2007, and again from 2010 to present.

 Lorena Gil de Montes obtained her Ph.D. at the Free University Amsterdam.
 She is now lecturer in the Department of social psychology and methodology of the behavioral sciences at the University of the Basque Country.
 She teaches ‘Social Psychology and Language' and other subjects related to communication.
 Her research interests include the influence of self-regulation processes (affective, cognitive and motivational) on the use of language.
 The main research objectives are to explain why stereotypes tend to persist in everyday life, and the study of the relation between self-control processes and language use.